-Kuwait (ICRC) – The International Committee of the Red Cross together with Ministry of Defense of Kuwait are holding a three-day meeting to discuss the Proportionality Principle in International Humanitarian Law (IHL).
-The first Middle East Annual Meeting of Experts on ‘The Proportionality Rule in International Humanitarian Law’ is taking place from 17-19 April.
-Senior military officers from Kuwait, Saudi Arabia, the United Arab Emirates, Oman, Qatar, Iraq, Jordan and Lebanon will participate to the meeting.
+Kuwait (ICRC) – The International Committee of the Red Cross together with Ministry of Defense of Kuwait held a three-day meeting to discuss the Proportionality Principle in International Humanitarian Law (IHL).
+The first Middle East Annual Meeting of Experts on ‘The Proportionality Rule in International Humanitarian Law’ took place from 17 to 19 April.
+Senior military officers from Kuwait, Saudi Arabia, the United Arab Emirates, Oman, Qatar, Iraq, Jordan and Lebanon participated in the meeting.

 The meeting was opened jointly by Lt Gen Mohammad Khaled Kheder, Chief of Staff of the Kuwaiti military forces, and Yahia Alibi, the ICRC’s head of regional delegation in Kuwait.

 In his opening remarks, Lt Gen Kheder stressed that civilians are directly affected by the consequences of armed conflict in the region, and that respect for international humanitarian law is key in order to ensure the protection and dignity of civilians.